Produced and written by Hideo Kojima, Metal Gear Solid is an action/infiltration game released by Konami in 1998 on the Sony PlayStation.

 Where can you buy Metal Gear Solid? 🤔

 Unless you’re trying to get your hands on one of the rare sealed copies, you shouldn’t have to spend more than 30 bucks to acquire a physical copy of the game on PSX.
-You can also get it as part of the MGS Collection.
 But the most affordable option is to buy a digital copy from the PlayStation Store (and play from your PSP, PS Vita, or PS3) for a lot less.